Lohries/C_Study/README.md

 # C_Study
-This repositary contains the perpouse to develop the C and program at all abilities.
-Here you can se how I personaly lear the basics of syntax and concepts of programming in general, that's why I thonk that C is so important to leran in the start, is easy, fast and opens the peath to more difficult/open languages.
+This repository has the purpose of developing C programming skills at all levels.
+Here, you can see how I personally learn the basics of syntax and concepts of programming in general.
+That's why I think that learning C is so important at the beginning; it is easy, fast, and opens the path to more challenging and versatile languages.